Last modified: September 9, 2022

 CERTAIN JURISDICTIONS DO NOT ALLOW LIMITATIONS ON IMPLIED WARRANTIES OR THE EXCLUSION OR LIMITATION OF CERTAIN DAMAGES.
 IF THESE LAWS APPLY TO YOU, SOME OR ALL OF THE ABOVE DISCLAIMERS, EXCLUSIONS, OR LIMITATIONS MAY NOT APPLY TO YOU, AND YOU MAY HAVE ADDITIONAL RIGHTS AS PROVIDED BY LAW.

-12.1 By You.
-You agree to defend us and our affiliates, directors, officers, employees, and contractors from and against any third-party claims, proceedings, demands, and investigations and indemnify us for damages, attorney’s fees, and costs arising from Your Code or Content, your use of the Software in violation of the Agreement including any data or work transmitted or received by you, your violation of the Agreement or applicable laws, your infringement of any third-party intellectual property or other right of any person or entity, or any other party's access and use of the Software with your unique username, password, or other appropriate security code.
+11.1 By You.
+You agree to defend us from and against any third-party claims, proceedings, demands, and investigations and indemnify us for damages, attorney’s fees, and costs arising from Your Code or Content, your use of the Software in violation of the Agreement including any data or work transmitted or received by you, your violation of the Agreement or applicable laws, your infringement of any third-party intellectual property or other right of any person or entity, or any other party’s access and use of the Software with your unique username, password, or other appropriate security code.

-12.2 By Sourcegraph.
-We agree to defend you and your affiliates, directors, officers, employees, and contractors from and against any third-party claims, proceedings, demands, and investigations and indemnify you for damages, attorney’s fees, and costs arising from your use of the Software or Documentation in accordance with this Agreement that infringes or misappropriates such third-party’s intellectual property rights, except for claims arising from (a) Your Code or Content, (b) your use of the Software in violation of the Agreement, or (c) any modification, combination, or development of the Software not performed by us.
+11.2 By Sourcegraph.
+We agree to defend you from and against any third-party claims, proceedings, demands, and investigations and indemnify you for damages, attorney’s fees, and costs arising from your use of the Software or Documentation in accordance with this Agreement that infringes or misappropriates such third-party’s intellectual property rights, provided that (i) your use conforms with the Agreement and Documentation and does not arise from a violation of your obligations under this Agreement, (ii) your use is of the most current Software version, and (iii) the claim does not arise from Your Code or Content or any modification, combination, or development of the Software not performed by us.

 The Software and the underlying information and technology may not be downloaded or otherwise exported or re-exported (a) into (or to a national or resident of) any country to which the U.S. has embargoed goods; or (b) to anyone on the U.S. Treasury Department’s list of Specially Designated Nationals or the U.S. Commerce Department’s Table of Deny Orders.
 By downloading or using the Software, you are agreeing to the foregoing and you represent and warrant that you are not located in, under the control of, or a national or resident of any such country or on any such list and you agree to comply with all export laws and other applicable laws.

-15.9.
+14.9.
 Marketing and Publicity.
-We may freely refer to your Organization and your relationship with us in connection with publicizing and marketing our products and services, including using your Organization’s name and logo to identify your Organization as a customer and using product testimonials and quotes your Organization’s representatives may provide to us.
+Unless otherwise stated in an Order Form, we may freely refer to your Organization and your relationship with us in connection with publicizing and marketing our products and services, including using your Organization’s name and logo to identify your Organization as a customer and using product testimonials and quotes your Organization’s representatives may provide to us.